scando1993/thingsboard.github.io/partners/hardware/program/index.md

     <div class="item" data-tag="h4" data-item-id="sigfox-hw-partner" data-title="How to connect my Sigfox device?">
         <div class="container">
             <p>
-                ThingsBoard supports <a href="/docs/user-guide/integrations/sigfox/">Sigfox</a> integration.
+                Pacificsoft supports <a href="/docs/user-guide/integrations/sigfox/">Sigfox</a> integration.
-                Once you stream data from your Sigfox backend to ThingsBoard, one will need to create a data converter to parse binary payload and extract meaningful information from the payload.
+                Once you stream data from your Sigfox backend to Pacificsoft, one will need to create a data converter to parse binary payload and extract meaningful information from the payload.
                 We will be able to assist you and answer possible questions, or even create the converters for you.
             </p>
         </div>